Neotys-Labs/Worksoft-Certify/README.md

 ```
 7. Relaunch the Worksoft Certify.

-## Modify the Worksoft Application to allow the conversion with the NeoLoad interface.
+## Modify the Worksoft application to allow the conversion with the NeoLoad interface.

 1. In the Navigation pane, click **Applications**.

-2. In the Applications pane, on the version of the application that contains the process that you want to convert to a NeoLoad User Path, right-click and select **Edit**.
+2. In the **Applications** pane, on the version of the application that contains the process that you want to convert to a NeoLoad User Path, right-click and select **Edit**.

 <p align="center"><img src="/screenshots/applicationsedit.png" alt="Edit Application" /></p>

-3. In Edit Application Version window, select the **NeoLoad** interface in the Interfaces section and click OK.
+3. In **Edit Application Version** window, select the **NeoLoad** interface in the **Interfaces** section and click OK.

 <p align="center"><img src="/screenshots/applicationneoload.png" alt="Select NeoLoad" /></p>

 4. Right click again on the version and select **New Window**.

-5. In the New Window dialog, enter a Name, a Physical Name and select the NeoLoad Interface.
-Click OK
+5. In the **New Window** dialog, enter a Name, a Physical Name and select the NeoLoad Interface.
+Click OK.

 <p align="center"><img src="/screenshots/addwindow.png" alt="Add Window" /></p>